 Using Radial Heat Maps

-Visualizing Your Data with a Geographic Radial Heat Map
+Visualize Your Data with Radial Heat Maps

 By presenting more densely populated areas in one color and sparser locations in another from the gradient, Mapline makes analysis of your data simple, whether you’re mapping customers, sales or other calculations from your spreadsheet.
 You can view heat map overlays with your data pins and you’re also able to hide the pins for a clearer picture.

 Follow our step-by-step instructions to create a geographic heat map from your Excel data.

 Steps to overlay a radial style heat map

 - Click the drop down arrow beside your data set.